Is Uber Liable for Fatal Shooting of Uber Eats Customer?

 In conclusion, this most recent incident is just one of a number of high profile incidents involving Uber drivers behaving badly.
 This fatal incident again highlights one of the dangers presented by rideshare services that have little to no contact with the drivers they put out on the roadways and into close contact with customers.
 These companies try to use the laws to avoid responsibility for the acts of the very same drivers that make money for them.
 Thortnon’s death was tragic enough.
 It would be even more tragic if Uber was allowed to escape any responsibility for one of its drivers shooting and killing a customer.

-If you were injured in an Uber accident in Atlanta, it is important that you speak with an experienced Atlanta Uber accident attorney as soon as possible.
+If you were injured in an Uber accident in Atlanta, it is important that you speak with an experienced Marietta Uber accident attorney as soon as possible.
 The Atlanta personal injury attorneys at The Champion Firm, P.C., have the experience and knowledge to successfully pursue your claim and obtain all the compensation you are entitled to under Georgia law.

 Call The Champion Firm, P.C., at 404-594-5045 for a free consultation about your Uber accident.

 Recent Blog Posts

 When is a Professional Malpractice Affidavit Required in a Georgia Negligence Lawsuit?